Gone are the days when you had to rely on Craigslist or eBay to sell your unwanted clutter.

 But what happens if you don’t want to meet someone face-to-face to complete the sale?
-Headlines about meet-ups gone wrong can give you pause about selling your stuff that way.
+The coronavirus pandemic, as well as headlines about meet-ups gone wrong, can give you pause about selling your stuff that way.

 If you don’t want to run the risk of an in-person exchange, you can sell your stuff to or through a website that allows you to mail it in.
 These sites pay you for your items and handle the resale.
 Generally, all you have to do is ship your items.

 Following are several such options.
 Unless otherwise specified, all of these sites cover the cost of shipping your items, such as by giving you a prepaid shipping label.

 There are retailers willing to take your unwanted stuff for cash or store credit, as we detail in “9 Companies That Sell Your Stuff For You.”
 Amazon is no different.

 The Amazon Trade-In program will give you an Amazon gift card for the appraised value of eligible items, including video games, mobile devices and even Amazon devices.

 To learn more: Visit the Amazon Trade-In program webpage.
 To find out how much Amazon will give you for an item, click on the relevant trade-in category, such as “Kindle E-Readers” or “Streaming Media Players.”

 This is another website that buys tech items, particularly cellphones.
 Answer some questions about your item, and Gazelle will make you an offer.
 You can get paid via PayPal, check or Amazon gift card.